rockhyrax0/gamemode-nightlight/README.md

 The obvious implementation is `ddcutil setvcp 10 15`.
 Don't.

-Since Plasma 6.2, PowerDevil owns external monitor brightness — it drives libddcutil itself, and it's what backs the slider in the Brightness and Colour applet.
+Since Plasma 6.2, PowerDevil owns external monitor brightness.
+It drives libddcutil itself, and it's what backs the slider in the Brightness and Colour applet.
 A direct `ddcutil` call still changes the monitor, but PowerDevil never finds out, so the slider desyncs: it shows a stale value, and the next time